International Law and Human Rights Fellowship

 • Demonstrate potential for engage and rigorous scholarship or applied research

-• The application cycle for Summer/Fall 2024 is now closed.
+• Recruitment for the 2024-2025 cycle is now closed.

 • CV or NYU Resume